richtastic/ff/src/3DR/wiki/app.md

 	- use disparity map at 1/2-1/4 stereo size as initial scale offset
 	++++ALTERNATE++++
 	- refine fwd-bak match locations
+		- alternately: search area can be reduced to ~10% radius around matched points
+		- use as seeds
 	- use as seed points in cell propagation
 	- ...